|Days/Nights:||4 D/3 N|

 The Inca Trail is closed in February for maintenance.

-We offer private Inca Trail hikes for 5-days/4 nights - includes 1 night hotel on Day 4 and full day in Machu Picchu on Day 5
+We offer private Inca Trail hikes for 5-days/4 nights - includes 1 night hotel on Day 4 and 2nd visit to Machu Picchu on Day 5.

-Cost: $850 USD pp for private hike - minimum 2 (offer available through the end of January 2014 - we don't guarantee offer available in 2014 until confirmed by National Park service when the office reopens for the 2014 season)
+Cost: $1078 USD pp for private hike - minimum 2 (offer available through the end of January 2014 - we cannot guarantee 5 Day will be available in 2015 until confirmed by National Park service when the office reopens for the 2015 season in January)

 Our team will arrive at 6:00 am to pick you up for your departure from Cusco to Km 82 in Piskacucho, with a brief stop in Ollaytaytambo, where you can buy last minute gear and personal items.
 We arrive in Piskacucho where the hike begins on a strolling, flat path along the Urubamba River and then shifts upward until our lunch stop.
 Along the way, we will get a close-up view of the archaeological ruins of Llactapata before we arrive at our campsite for the night.